Samsung/async-request-serial-processor-/README.md

 > asynchronously and can be processed parrallely with a condition that request with certain criteria (e.g. request userId) to be
 > processed in serially.
 The measured performance shows good improvement over single threaded processing on a multicore machines.

+## Use case

+Imagine asynchronous requests are coming in a queue and consumer has to process all the requests.
+Also there is a restriction that request which belongs to a single key (say a user id) must be processed in order they arrived in a queue.
+In order to fulfill this serial processing requirement, one can choose to have a single thread consumer, which will guarnatee serial processing order.
+However this will not be efficient since requests which belong to differnent key, can still be processed in parallel.
+This library is exactly meant for doing it.

+Internally it maintains pool of worker thread, and assigngs a worker thred to incoming request, Each working thread will have it own internal queue, where incoming request from a given key will be appened.
+In order word it creates a stickyness between worker thread and key.
+The stickyness is only up to limited time, if there is no new request since last request is received, the worker thread is released back to thread pool.
+The pool will then reassign the worker thread to new incoming request.

 ## Getting Started (From source)